gplepage/lsqfit/doc/html/_sources/overview.txt

 modified when ``svdcut=1e-15`` (see entry for ``svdcut/n``); no eigenvalues are changed when ``svdcut=1e-19``.

 The SVD cut is actually applied to the correlation matrix, which is the covariance matrix rescaled by standard deviations so that  all diagonal elements equal 1.
-This helps mitigate problems caused by large scale differences between different variables.
-Any eigenvalue smaller than ``svdcut`` times the largest eigenvalue is replaced by ``svdcut`` times the largest eigenvalue.
-Thus larger values for ``svdcut`` affect larger numbers of eigenmodes and increase errors in the final results.
+Working with the correlation matrix rather than the covariance matrix helps mitigate problems caused by large scale differences between different variables.
+Eigenvalues of the correlation matrix that are smaller than a minimum eigenvalue, equal to ``svdcut`` times the largest eigenvalue,  are replaced by the minimum eigenvalue, while leaving their eigenvectors unchanged.
+This defines a new, less singular correlation matrix from which a new, less singular covariance matrix is constructed.
+Larger values of ``svdcut`` affect larger numbers of eigenmodes and increase errors in the final results.

-The error budget is different in this case.
-There is no contribution from the original ``y`` data since it was exact.
-So all statistical uncertainty comes from the priors in ``max_prior``, and from the SVD cut, which contributes since it modifies the effective variances of several eigenmodes of the covariance matrix.
-The SVD contribution can be obtained from ``fit.svdcorrection`` so the full error budget is constructed by the following code, ::
+The error budget is different in the example above.
+There is no contribution from the original ``y`` data since it is exact.
+So all statistical uncertainty comes from the priors in ``max_prior``, and from the SVD cut, which contributes since it modifies the effective variances of several eigenmodes of the correlation matrix.
+The SVD contribution to the error can be obtained from ``fit.svdcorrection``, so the full error budget is constructed by the following code, ::

    outputs = {'E1/E0':E[1] / E[0], 'E2/E0':E[2] / E[0],